Back to Articles

 The octave band graph supports the advanced functionalities of ObserVIEW, including live analysis, copy-and-paste, and graph traces.

 Vibration Research’s data acquisition systems offer the functionality to acquire and analyze acoustic signals.
 All VR hardware includes a BNC input that supports a microphone and is capable of data acquisition.
-If your testing lab is already using VR hardware for vibration testing, sound acquisition and analysis is an economical addition.
+If a testing lab is already using VR hardware for vibration testing, sound acquisition and analysis is an economical addition.

 Software Parameters